 Using cash may also make it easier to stick to your budget.
 Studies have shown that you spend on average 15-20% less when using cash.
 But you don’t have to use cash for all of your expenses when using the envelope system.
 You can keep the money for your big bills in virtual envelopes that you track through a budget worksheet or an app.
 Then, put actual cash for your smaller expenses or day-to-day transactions in actual physical envelopes.

 The cash envelope system works best for categories that you commonly overspend in.
 So, things like clothes, food, eating out, fun, kids’ expenses, etc. Do not make it overly complicated or it will be hard to follow and stick to.
+Learn more about getting started with the cash envelope method.

 Budget Method #2: Budgeting using percentage breakouts